-Recently, the Northpoint Elders put forward three men as Elder candidates: James Aeschliman, Mark Blincoe, and Perry Schaefer.
-On Saturday, September 12, at a Special Congregation Meeting, after our outdoor service, the Elders will present the candidates for affirmation.
+Recently, the Northpoint Elders put forward Woody Armstrong and Craig Hawkins as Elder candidates.
+On Sunday, January 24, at our Congregation Meeting, the Elders will present the candidates for affirmation.
 After that, members will vote online and via US Mail.
-(See the Congregational Meeting post below for meeting and voting details.)

-To help you get to know James, Mark, and Perry better, you will find their bios below:
+To help you get to know Woody and Craig better, you will find their bios below: